-Stroke Foundation are offering online StrokeSafe talks through Zoom for groups that are able to facilitate it.
+Stroke Foundation are offering both face-to-face and online StrokeSafe talks.
 Please complete the request form to express your interest in an online StrokeSafe presentation.

 Who can request a speaker?